mikk39k1/good-tape-test/Readme.md

    - Use any free dad-joke API of your choice.
 This one for example: [icanhazdadjoke](https://icanhazdadjoke.com/api).
    - Support **voice input** using browser APIs (e.g., Web Speech API).
    - Transcribe the voice input to text using the [Good Tape API](https://api.goodtape.io/docs).
 You should have gotten an API key in your email.
-   - Bonus: Implement voice output for the jokes.

 ---